setbootstrap/bootstrap/README.md

-# bootstrap
+# setbootstrap
-Browse for free Bootstrap Themes on setbootstrap
+setBootstrap is a collection of free to download Bootstrap themes and templates.